In Automation Cloud you can create user accounts and robot accounts.

 Note: If you have a linked directory, make sure to also add your directory accounts to the default group Everyone.
 All local accounts are automatically added to this group.
 This way, all accounts are granted the User organization-level role so that they can access Automation Cloud, but no roles for your services - you must assign those to each account.

-Default groups are available in any new Automation Cloud organization and are pre-configured with organization-level roles for the Automation Cloud portal and service-level roles for UiPath services.
+Default groups are available in any Automation Cloud organization and are pre-configured with organization-level roles for Automation Cloud and service-level roles for UiPath services.

 See Roles for information about the roles included for each group.

 You cannot remove roles that are assigned to the default groups and you cannot delete the groups.